netdata/netdata/docs/tutorial/longer-metrics-storage.md

 4 bytes * 86400 seconds * 1,000 metrics = 345600000 bytes = 345.6MB RAM
 ```

-Plug in the number of metrics from your system, and the history you'd like to store, to see the exact RAM usage for any
-duration of stored metrics.
+To see how many metrics your system collects, and how much RAM Netdata is currently using, visit the dashboard and look at the bottom-right corner of the interface:

+>>>>>> SCREENSHOT GOES HERE

-That's Now that you understand how to reconfigure and extend your `history` value, let's talk about the new **database
+Now that you understand how to reconfigure and extend your `history` value, let's move on to the new **database
-engine**, which uses both RAM and your system's disk to store a ton of historical metrics with a minimal footprint.
+engine**, which uses both RAM and your system's disk to store more historical metrics with a minimal footprint.

 ## Using the database engine

-The new database engine, released in v1.15 and undergoing constant improvement, uses both RAM and disk space to compress
-metrics efficiently.
-It allows you to store a much larger dataset than your system's available RAM, which means it
+The new database engine, released in v1.15 and undergoing constant improvement, uses both RAM and disk space for long-term metrics storage.
+Unlike the round-robin database, the database engine allows you to store a much larger dataset than your system's available RAM.
-solves the primary limitation of the default database.

 The database engine will eventually become the default method of retaining metrics, but until then, you can switch to
 the database engine by changing a single option.